 Bruce McLaren has his sights set on the ‘69 Can-Am series and the accompanying American dollar.
 His quest for the ultimate sports car has resulted in the new M8A monocoque.

-After winning the 1967 Can-Am series in his all-conquering M6A Chevy-powered sports car, Bruce McLaren went back to his factory at Colnbrook, near London Airport, and set about designing a car that was even quicker.
+AFTER winning the 1967 Can-Am series in his all-conquering M6A Chevy-powered sports car, Bruce McLaren went back to his factory at Colnbrook, near London Airport, and set about designing a car that was even quicker.
 Why?
 Because in the race at Riverside Jim Hall’s Chaparral had proved to be closely competitive, and McLaren knew he would have to have a better car for 1968.
-The M8A (the Formula 1 car was the M7A) weighs around 1440lb (645kg), which is 25lb (11kg) lighter than the ‘67 car, but the aluminium 7-litre dry-sump Chevy V8 engines, modified in McLaren’s own Californian engine division, give around 650bhp - nearly 100bhp more than he won races with last season!
+The M8A (the Formula 1 car was the M7A) weighs around 1440lb, which is 25 lb lighter than the ‘67 car, but the aluminium 7-litre dry-sump Chevy V8 engines, modified in McLaren’s own Californian engine division, gives around 650 bhp – nearly 100 hp more than he won races with last season!

 Suspension and general styling are obviously similar to the previous car, although the body shape has been smoothed out a lot, and the general ‘negative lift’ lines of the new body means that the currently popular ‘wing’ isn’t really necessary.
 The smoother lines also mean that this year’s car can run with lower spoilers on the tail.
 Since tyre profiles are lower than previously the overall lines are lower with the wheel arches less pronounced.